xuyuji9000/alpine-react/README.md

-# react skeleton
+# alpine-react

-This is react skeleton.
+This demo test out running react on alpine.